jerod-estapa/statsbomb_python/README.md

 ## NOTES ##

-I'm not sure what each unit in SB's x and y coordinates refers to, and I prefer working in metres, so all xy values are converted to plot on a 104 x 68 metre pitch
+I'm not sure what each unit in SB's x and y coordinates refers to, and I prefer working in metres, so in plots, all xy values are converted to plot on a 104 x 68 metre pitch